 Learning opportunities may be increased with:

-- School programs designed to meet the child's special needs.
+- School programs designed to meet the child's unique needs.

-- Mainstreaming children into regular public school classes with additional support as needed
+- Mainstreaming children into regular public school classes.
+Additional support can be added as needed.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.